-Whilst Kintbury Rangers are looking odds on to lift the Corsham Print Wiltshire Senior League Premier Division title this season, at the other end of the table things are getting very interesting in the battle to avoid the drop, with three of the seventeen teams set to be relegated at the end of the season, this after Blunsdon withdrew from the league hence reducing the teams to be relegated from four to three.
+Whilst Kintbury Rangers are looking odds on to lift the Corsham Print Wiltshire Senior League Premier Division title this season, at the other end of the table things are getting very interesting in the battle to avoid the drop, with three of the seventeen teams set to be relegated at the end of the season.
+This scenario arose after Blunsdon withdrew from the league hence reducing the teams to be relegated from four to three.
 There was a vital game in midweek at Malmesbury where Royal Wootton Bassett Town Development made the short journey along the B4042 to take on Malmesbury Vics Development.
 When the sides had met back in October a late Flynn Walters goal had given Royal Wootton Bassett Town the three points and they were looking to complete a league double to ease their relegation fears.
-The game started on what was already a heavy Malmesbury pitch at the Flying Monk, the pitch having staged a first team game the previous night, and heavy rain after the break made the difficult conditions even worse for both sides.
+The game started on what was already a heavy Malmesbury pitch at the Flying Monk, with the pitch having staged a first team game the previous night, and heavy rain in the second half on Wednesday made the difficult conditions even worse for both sides.
 It was the visitors Royal Wootton Bassett Town Development who created the early chances, Dale Richards forcing a save from the Malmesbury keeper Rhys Simpkins as early as the second minute.
 Richards should have put the visitors 1-0 up ten minutes in when presented with a golden chance from just six yards out but somehow, he managed to fire over the bar when it looked easier to score, and it remained 0-0.
 Three minutes later Richards set up Flynn Walters for another good chance but the visitors leading scorer saw his shot deflected for a corner.
 It was not all one-way traffic though and at the other end a long throw into the box from Ciaran Lyon caused all kinds of problems in the visitors defence but it was eventually cleared in what was Malmesbury’s best chance of the half.
 Eight minutes before the break Walters once again went close for Royal Wootton Bassett Town Dev but his shot from distance went just wide of the post and the teams turned round at the break at 0-0 and all to play for.

 Ten minutes into the second half Malmesbury were nearly gifted an opener by the Royal Wootton Bassett Town keeper Dan West, his miskick going straight to Sam Parker but Parker’s shot towards an empty net went just the wrong side of the post.
 Malmesbury went close again a minute later, Rob Collier getting clean through on goal, but his powerfully hit shot went over the bar.
 At the other end Walters went close to breaking the deadlock on 64 minutes when a ball over the top saw him through in on goal, but Simpkins saved with his feet to prevent the home side from going behind.
-A goal was coming though and five minutes later the deadlock was broken, and it was the home side who got themselves in front.
+A goal was coming though and five minutes later the deadlock was broken, and it was to be the home side who got themselves in front.
 A free kick from Collier was lofted into the box and Parker rose above the visitor’s defence to head into the far top corner of the net past West.
 A minute later things went from bad to worse for the visitors when substitute Charlie Hancock fired in a second for Malmesbury.
 To their credit the visitors kept trying to play their football but on such a heavy pitch a more direct approach may have been more appropriate.
 They had a golden chance to get a foothold back in the game 13 minutes from time when Walters was put through on goal, but he dragged his shot wide of the far post.
 Five minutes from time they had another great chance when Toby Parker was put clean through in on goal, but he also fired wide of the post.
 In the final minute Walters again found himself clean through on goal but hit his shot over the bar.
-Just as it looked as though they would draw a blank on the night despite creating numerous chances they did finally find the back of the net deep into injury time, Walters with the goal when again he was put in on goal and this time made no mistake but it was all too little too late as Malmesbury saw out the closing seconds to secure their first three points of the season having been deducted points for failing to fulfil fixtures earlier in the season.
+Just as it looked as though they would draw a blank on the night, despite having created numerous chances, they did finally find the back of the net deep into injury time, Walters with the goal when again he was put in on goal and this time made no mistake but it was all too little too late.
+Malmesbury saw out the closing seconds to secure their first three points of the season having been deducted points for failing to fulfil fixtures earlier in the season.
 For the visitors a disappointing result that could prove costly come the end of the season.

 Josh Atwell and Antonio Gerrish who scored the goals for Kingsdown in their 2-0 win over Royal W. Bassett Town Development